Bertoid1311/B7094/README.md

 (1) Click 'Clear' on the Line Printer window to delete the text there.

-(2) Click 'Reload' on the Card Reader window to reload the last card file you loaded, or click 'Open' to reload the same or a new file.
+(2) Click 'Reload' on the Card Reader window to reload the last card file you loaded, or click 'Open' to reload the same or load a new file.

 (3) Click 'Clear' on the Console window.
 This both clears (zeroes-out) core memory **and** resets the CPU (whereas 'Reset' just resets the CPU without clearing memory; the emulator's 'Reset' is the equivalent of a power-off/power-on cycle of a physical machine, which would have left the contents of non-volatile core memory intact).